future-med-roboticist/future-med-roboticist.github.io/_pages/home.md

 This workshop will be an **full-day workshop** at [IROS 2023](https://ieee-iros.org/), on <b>October 5, 2023</b> from **9:00 am** to **5:00 pm**.
 The workshop will cover two sessions of invited talks, and panel discussions.

-Two-submissions for **Pioneers of Medical Robotics** will be featured where two stellar doctoral/post-doctoral candidates will feature their bodies of work.
+Two-submissions for **Pioneers of Medical Robotics** will be featured where two stellar doctoral/post-doctoral candidates will present their bodies of work. **Conference registration** for the **Pioneers** is fully-funded by our Platinum Sponsors.

 The workshop will also feature late breaking results as **Poster Submissions**.
-Scroll down for submission and award details.
+Scroll down for more details.

 # Speakers